-[13] A lawyer may be paid from a source other than the client, including a coclient, if the client is informed of that fact and consents and the arrangement does not compromise the lawyer's duty of loyalty or independent judgment to the client.
+- [13] A lawyer may be paid from a source other than the client, including a co-client, if the client is informed of that fact and consents and the arrangement does not compromise lawyer's duty of loyalty or independent judgment to the client.
 See Rule 1.8(f).
-If acceptance of the payment from any other source presents a significant risk that the lawyer's representation of the client will be materially limited by the lawyer's own interest in accommodating the person paying the lawyer's fee or by the lawyer's responsibilities to a payer who is also a co-client, then the lawyer must comply with the requirements of paragraph (b) before accepting the representation, including determining whether the conflict is consentable and, if so, that the client has adequate information about the material risks of the representation.
+If acceptance of the payment from any other significant presents а risk that the lawyer's source representation of the client will be materially limited by the lawyer's own interest in accommodating the person paying the lawyer's fee or by the lawyer's responsibilities to a payer who is also a co-client, then the lawyer must comply with the requirements of paragraph (b) before accepting representation, including determining whether the conflict is consentable and, if so, that the client has adequate information about the material risks of the representation.
+Prohibited Representations - [14] Ordinarily, clients may consent to representation notwithstanding a conflict.
+However, as indicated in paragraph (b), some conflicts are nonconsentable, meaning that the lawyer involved cannot properly ask for such agreement or provide representation on the basis of the client's consent.
+When the lawyer is representing more than one client, the question of consentability must be resolved as to each client. - [15] Consentability is typically determined by considering interests of the clients the will be protected if the clients are permitted to give their informed consent to representation burdened by a conflict of interest.
+Thus, under paragraph (b)(1), representation is prohibited if in the circumstances the lawyer cannot reasonably conclude that the to will be able provide competent and diligent representation. and 1.1 (competence) Rule See Rule (diligence). - describes (b)(2)conflicts Paragraph that nonconsentable because the representation is prohibited by applicable law.
+For example, in some states substantive law provides that the same lawyer may not represent more than one defendant in a capital case, even with the consent federal criminal and under statutes representations by a former government lawyer are prohibited, despite the informed consent of the former client.
+In addition, decisional law in some states limits the ability of governmental client, such as a municipality, to consent to a conflict of interest.